Mr-Coxall/Computer-Based-Problem-Solving-Textbook/README.md

 ## Build Process

-After commiting changes to GitHub, GitHub Actions will build the web site and deploy to gh-pages.
+After commiting changes to GitHub, GitHub Actions will build the site and deploy to gh-pages.